Trooper Robert Sharp cruised by a Glen Burnie 7-Eleven and couldn't help but notice a man having trouble closing the side door to a van.

 The state trooper noticed it even more when the door fell off and about a dozen empty beer cans tumbled onto the parking lot.
 He watched as the man, oblivious to the officer's presence only a few feet away, gathered the cans and threw them away.

-One look inside the van told the story: Another man slumped in the driver's seat, a half-full bottle of cheap wine between his legs; a third man next to him held a 3-year-old girl in his lap.
+One look inside the van told the story: Another man was slumped in the driver's seat, a half-full bottle of cheap wine between his legs; a third man next to him held a 3-year-old girl in his lap.

 "Look at that man," Trooper Sharp said, pointing inside the van as a crowd of onlookers grew.
 "Do you think he should be driving?"

-It was as good an example as any for the dozen teen-agers who accompanied state troopers from the Glen Burnie barracks Friday night, as they hunted down speeders and drunken drivers on the streets of Anne Arundel County.
+It was as good an example as any for the dozen teen-agers who accompanied state troopers from the Glen Burnie barracks Friday night, as they hunted down speeders and drunken drivers on the roads of Anne Arundel County.

-Mr. Ketteringham, who like most of the teens who participated is considering going into law enforcement, said he "just wanted to see what police work was like."
+Mr. Ketteringham, who, like most of the teens who participated, is considering going into law enforcement, said he "just wanted to see what police work was like."

 He and several other youths got a good dose at the convenience store.
 The owner of the van, who also was the father of the little girl, told Trooper Sharp that the man behind the wheel wasn't planning to drive and should be left alone.

-"I came up and beer cans were falling all over the place, and he's so wasted he can't even stand up," the trooper yelled back at the man.
+"I came up, and beer cans were falling all over the place, and he's so wasted he can't even stand up," the trooper yelled back at the man.
 "Does that look bad?
 And what is that sitting in the front seat?"